 Gifts of Real Estate

-Donating appreciated real estate, such as a home, vacation property, undeveloped land, farmland, ranch or commercial property can make a great gift to University of California, Irvine.
+Donating appreciated real estate, such as a personal home, vacation property, undeveloped land, farmland, ranch or commercial property can make a great gift to UCI.
+As with gifts of other appreciated assets, it is important that the real estate itself be transferred to UCI opposed to selling the property first and donating the proceeds

 Benefits of gifts of real estate

-- Receive a charitable income tax deduction based on the value of the gift
+- Receive a charitable income tax deduction based on the FMV of the gift

 How to make a gift of real estate

-Your real property may be given to University of California, Irvine by executing or signing a deed transferring ownership.
-You may deed part or all of your real property to University of California, Irvine.
+Your real property may be given to UCI by executing or signing a deed transferring ownership.
+You may deed part or all of your real property to UCI.
 Your gift will generally be based on the property's fair market value, which must be established by an independent appraisal.

 Mortgaged Property - Please contact us if the property you wish to give has existing debt or a mortgage.
 Indebtedness can affect your charitable tax deduction.